 June 27, 2025, 3:15 pm | Read time: 3 minutes

-Security researchers from Germany have discovered significant vulnerabilities in Bluetooth headphones that allow eavesdropping or initiating calls–all without prior pairing.
-Devices from numerous well-known manufacturers are affected, yet many users remain unaware of the risks.
+Security researchers from Germany have discovered significant vulnerabilities in Bluetooth headphones that allow eavesdropping on conversations or initiating calls–all without prior pairing.
+Devices from numerous well-known manufacturers are affected, yet many users are likely unaware of the risks.

 This involves a security flaw in chips from a well-known manufacturer, which are installed in many Bluetooth headphones from popular brands such as Sony, Bose, JBL, Jabra, and Marshall.
-The discovered vulnerabilities enable attackers to take over headphones remotely without needing a prior connection.
-Sensitive actions like eavesdropping on conversations or initiating phone calls are possible under certain conditions.
+The discovered vulnerabilities enable attackers to take control of headphones remotely without needing a prior connection.
+Under certain conditions, sensitive actions like eavesdropping on conversations or starting phone calls are also possible.

 Researchers from the Heidelberg IT security company Enno Rey Netzwerke GmbH (ERNW) have identified several security flaws in Bluetooth chips from the Taiwanese manufacturer Airoha.
 The researchers presented their findings at the Troopers security conference in Heidelberg.
-The vulnerabilities affect several SoCs (Systems-on-a-Chip) from Airoha, which are used in True Wireless headphones, among others.
+The vulnerabilities affect several SoCs (Systems-on-a-Chip) from Airoha, which are used in true wireless headphones, among other devices.

 The attack requires neither prior pairing nor authentication.
-It can be used to read current media titles, capture contact data, or manipulate existing trust relationships with paired smartphones.
-In practice, the researchers demonstrated how connection data could trigger a call on the smartphone–a potential gateway for eavesdropping via the built-in microphone.
+It allows for reading current media titles, capturing contact data, or manipulating existing trust relationships with paired smartphones.
+In practice, the researchers demonstrated how the extracted connection data could trigger a call on the smartphone–a potential gateway for eavesdropping through the built-in microphone.

 Dangerous Security Flaw Affects Millions of Android Smartphones